 Medication is often used in the management of intermittent explosive disorder.
 While there are no specific medications used for IED, there are a number of drugs your treatment team may use to help you manage your IED.
 These may include antianxiety agents, antidepressants, anticonvulsants, and mood stabilizers.
 These medications may also help to manage any co-occurring mental health disorders such as bipolar disorder or depression.
 The usage of medication for IED at our center will be determined by you and your treatment team.

 Individual therapy can help people who have intermittent explosive disorder learn the sorts of situations that may trigger explosive episodes and teach them appropriate responses to these situations.
 These sessions can help you learn to manage your anger and control your inappropriate responses.
 Your therapist can also suggest ways to mend some of the troubles IED has caused in your life.

 Group therapy can be tremendously helpful for people who have IED as it allows you the opportunity to work with others who have similar challenges.
 Group helps you relearn social skills and practice them in an appropriate, moderated setting.
 Groups at our center will focus upon anger management, relaxation techniques, and medication compliance.

 Family therapy can be of great importance to people struggling with IED as many with this disorder are struggling with strained family bonds.
 We’ll work with you and your loved ones to help mend broken bonds, educate your family about intermittent explosive disorder, and discuss ways in which your loved ones can help support you as you begin your journey to recovery.

-In addition to traditional therapeutic approaches, Vantage Point offers several other types of therapeutic approaches.
+In addition to traditional therapeutic approaches, Vantage Point offers several other types of therapeutic approaches at our center.
 These include: